jiangyigithub/my_offer/longman3000/vlog/27prefer.md

 ## 4
 **proceeding**
 `/prə/`
+John is taking legal proceeding against his ex-partner.

 **process**
 `/ˈprəʊ/`
+The company is in the process of moving to new offices.

 **profile**
 `/ˈprəʊ/`
+a short profile of the actor

 **programme**
 `/ˈprəʊ/`
+a programme of economic reforms

 **progress**
 `/ˈprəʊ/`
+The police are disappointed by the slow progress of the investigation.

 **promise**
 `/ˈprɒ/`
+I'll try my best to get tickets,but I can't promise anything.

 **prompt**
 `/ˈprɒ/`
+What prompted you to buy that suit?

 **proof**
 `/pruː/`
+proof of the existence of life on other planets

 **proper**
 `/ˈprɒ/`
+The friendly chat which comes before the interview proper is intended to relax the candidate.

 **properly**
+Parents should teach their children to behave properly in public.

 ## 5
 **property**